 Red Hat® OpenShift® Container Storage is persistent software-defined storage integrated with and optimized for Red Hat OpenShift Container Platform.
-It runs anywhere Red Hat OpenShift does: onpremise or in the public cloud.
-Built on Red Hat Ceph® Storage, the Rook operator for Kubernetes storage orchestration, and NooBaa multicloud object gateway technology, the platform offers tightly integrated, persistent data services for OpenShift and the hybrid multicloud.
-Dynamic, stateful, and highly available container-native storage can be provisioned and deprovisioned on demand as an integral part of the OpenShift administrator console.
+It runs anywhere Red Hat OpenShift does: on-premise or in the public cloud.
+Built on Red Hat Ceph® Storage, the platform offers tightly integrated, persistent data services for Red Hat OpenShift and hybrid multicloud.
+Dynamic, stateful, and highly available container-native storage can be provisioned and deprovisioned on demand as an integral part of the Red Hat OpenShift administrator console.

 Red Hat OpenShift Container Storage

-Red Hat OpenShift Container Storage is engineered, tested, and qualified to work with Red Hat OpenShift Container Platform on any infrastructure (Figure 1).
-Together, these technologies provide everything needed for hybrid cloud, enterprise container, and Kubernetes development and deployment.
-This level of integration removes the guesswork from running Red Hat OpenShift across multiple platforms while providing data storage functionality, data services, and data protection that enterprises require.
+Red Hat OpenShift Container Storage is engineered, tested, and qualified to provide data services for Red Hat OpenShift Container Platform on any infrastructure (Figure 1).
+OpenShift Container Storage runs as a Kubernetes service within Red Hat OpenShift and can also be decoupled and managed as a separate data store, delivering file, block, and object data for one or many OpenShift Container Platform clusters.
+Tightly bundled offerings including Red Hat OpenShift, Red Hat Middleware, and Red Hat OpenShift Container Storage can also help organizations automate data pipelines, enabling real-time data processing from edge to hybrid and multicloud platforms.
+This level of integration removes the guesswork from running Red Hat OpenShift across multiple platforms and provides the data storage functionality, data services, and data protection that enterprises require.

-To gain agility, organizations need to reduce complexity for cloud-based apps and data, allowing rapid and flexible deployment of application data across any cloud.
-Red Hat OpenShift Container Platform lets developers move quickly to deliver application programming interface (API)-driven persistent storage at the click of a button.
+To increase agility, organizations need to reduce complexity for cloud-based apps and data, allow-ing rapid and flexible deployment of application data across any cloud.
+Red Hat OpenShift Container Platform lets developers move quickly to deliver application programming interface (API)-driven persistent storage.
 Through container-native virtualization, both containers and virtual machines can be deployed on Red Hat OpenStack® Platform, fully supported by Red Hat OpenShift Container Storage.
-Rook and Noobaa Kubernetes Operators offer simplified storage management and data portability across public, private, and hybrid clouds.
+Red Hat OpenShift operators offer simplified storage management and data portability across public, private, and hybrid cloud.

 Moving to the cloud cannot come at the expense of application performance.
-Native object support in Red Hat OpenShift Container Storage dramatically increases input/output (I/O) performance, in turn increasing performance for cloud-based workloads.
-The platform provides high-performance storage for a broad range of Red Hat OpenShift workloads, supporting Kubernetes pods and artificial intelligence/machine learning (AI/ML) workloads.
+Native object support in Red Hat OpenShift Container Storage dramatically increases input/output (I/O) performance, which increases performance for cloud-based workloads.
+Red Hat engineers work with partner orga-nizations to ensure the platform provides deterministic performance at scale along with resiliency for a broad range of Red Hat OpenShift workloads, supporting Kubernetes pods, artificial intelligence/machine learning (AI/ML), and other popular workloads.

 |Benefit||Features and details|